9aia/thal/CONTRIBUTING.md

 ## Managing the Project

 > [!TIP]
-> You can edit the project management documents directly in the `./pm` folder via GitHub website, but it's recommended to edit the documents locally or in a codeshare.
+> You can edit the project management documents directly in the `./pm` folder via GitHub website, but it's recommended to edit the documents locally or in a collaborative coding session.

 We approach the project management in a git-based way.
 We foster an intuitive, transparent and proactivity-driven process.
 You can find all the project management documents in the `./pm` folder.